Dr-Sauce/ShortcutUpdater/README.md

 # ShortcutUpdater
-A shortcut updater that gets the shortcut latest version from GitHub

 I created Shortcut Updater because I wasn't satisfied with the shortcut updaters on the internet which uses third party APIs.
 (Third party APIs require shortcuts to be uploaded to their own site.
 Since I upload shortcuts on GitHub, I didn't want to upload to two different places.)